Updated for Tailwind CSS V4

 Installation

-From your root hugo project directory:
+From this root hugo project directory:

 # create a package.json file (with default options)